 My husband, Gerry and I moved from the southwest Chicago suburbs to Las Cruces in 2015.
 We share our home with a French bulldog named Beckham and a boxer named Harper.
 Prior to our move, we designed and built a state-of-the-art pet boarding facility on our property in Illinois.
 I operated the 5-star rated business for 12 years.
 I raised and showed our dogs in AKC-sanctioned dog shows across the US for over 28 years.
 Pet boarding offered an opportunity to work with people and provide care for a variety of pets, which was a dream come true.
 Preceding the pet boarding business, I was office manager for an electrical contractor and a plumbing contractor in Illinois.
 I was a supervisor for the Blend Center at Union Oil of California’s Chicago Refinery, as well as Quality Department Supervisor for California Medical Review in Ontario, CA. I am the current Treasurer of the GFWC Progress Club of Las Cruces.
-I will be completing my 2nd year at the end of June and will continue for another 2 years, concluding my 4-year term.
-I am excited to be of service to the Picacho Hills Property Owners Association and looks forward to meeting everyone.
+I completed my 2nd year at the end of June 2020 and will continue for another 2 years, concluding my 4-year term in June of 2022.
+I am excited to be of service to the Picacho Hills Property Owners Association and look forward to meeting everyone.